 Make sure you have enough medication to last the whole trip and, if possible, bring extra just in case any medication is lost or stolen.
-Ask for a letter from your doctor detailing your diagnosis and medications for you to present to any psychiatric services if necessary.
+Ask for a letter from your doctor detailing your diagnosis and medications for you to present to any medical or psychiatric services if necessary.

 Keep up to date details for your emergency contacts and be sure to fill them in in the back of your passport.
-It’s also a good idea to keep contact details for any friends or family you want to be informed should your health deteriorate at any point during your trip.
+It’s also a good idea to keep contact details for any supportive friends or family you want to be informed should your health deteriorate at any point during your trip.

 Try to make a note of the location of any medical facilities in the area you’re visiting and how to access them, as having this information to hand could save valuable time if you need them.

 To reduce any unnecessary stress or anxiety, it may be helpful to keep to your regular routine as far as possible and to follow an itinerary.
 This will help keep unexpected events to a minimum and help you to take your prescribed medications at the correct times.